isw-kudos/kudos-widgetcontainer-registration/README.md

     ./wsadmin.sh -lang jython -username connectionsadmin -password P@ssw0rd1! -f /KudosScriptsDirectory/registerKudosBadgesWidgets.py connections.isw.net.au

-To address the known issue above we have written a small SQL query to modify our widgets to be hidden from Homepage the same way IBM have done with their Communities/Profiles widgets.
-This was derived from the SQL update scripts IBM provided for CR1.

-Run the `kudosWidgetsHiddenPane.sql` script against your HOMEPAGE database.
-This may not be required in the future once the PMR has been resolved.

 Restart all application servers running Connections applications.

 All Kudos Widgets should now be registered and working OK.
 Test this by opening a Community that has a Kudos widget and a Profiles page.

-Test that your My Page widgets palette is working by clicking 'Customize' in the top right corner of Homepage/My Page.